-Bridgeville is a decidedly white-collar borough, with fully 86.86% of the workforce employed in white-collar jobs, well above the national average.
+Bridgeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bridgeville is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bridgeville who work in office and administrative support (17.08%), sales jobs (14.09%), and management occupations (11.82%).
+There are especially a lot of people living in Bridgeville who work in office and administrative support (14.69%), sales jobs (11.80%), and food service (9.39%).

 Also of interest is that Bridgeville has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Bridgeville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.85% of adults 25 and older in the borough have at least a bachelor's degree.
+The overall education level of Bridgeville is somewhat higher than in the average US city of 21.84%: 28.21% of adults 25 and older in the borough have at least a bachelor's degree.

 The people who call Bridgeville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bridgeville residents report their race to be White, followed by Asian.
-Important ancestries of people in Bridgeville include Irish, Italian, Polish, and English.
+The greatest number of Bridgeville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Bridgeville include German, Italian, Irish, Polish, and English.

 The most common language spoken in Bridgeville is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Langs. of India and Spanish.